-Part of our workshop will include a speculative design prompt to keep methods and outcomes that can be dreamt up as open as possible.
-Every remote group will agree on one access need (such as automated captions) and one space (such as a video conferencing tool) as a locus of intervention.
-In this workshop we take up 'hacking' alongside Remi M. Yergeau's conceptualising of it that "Bodies are not for hacking; Bigotry is".
-Possible results could be: an anti-doomscroll browser plugin reminding you of breaks and bandwidth; or an app that helps you to pre-plan for what you might need to bring with you to make spaces more accessible (like noise-canceling headphones, tampons, stim toys, a journal, snacks).
-At the end of the workshop each of the groups will share their project and we will leave HDSA with a toolbox full of anti-ableist possibilities.
+Part of our workshop included a speculative design prompt to keep methods and outcomes that can be dreamt up as open as possible.
+Every remote group agreed on one access need (such as automated captions) and one space (such as a video conferencing tool) as a locus of intervention.
+In this workshop we took up 'hacking' alongside Remi M. Yergeau's conceptualising of it that "Bodies are not for hacking; Bigotry is".
+Possible results could be: the bureaucracy bureau to help with bureaucratic mayhem, anti-ableist solution for small people in the supermarket, an anti-doomscroll browser plugin reminding you of breaks and bandwidth; or an app that helps you to pre-plan for what you might need to bring with you to make spaces more accessible (like noise-canceling headphones, tampons, stim toys, a journal, snacks).
+At the end of the workshop each of the groups shared their project and we left HDSA with a toolbox full of anti-ableist possibilities.

 Image Description: Grid-like structure with red glow and the words Hacking Into Open Source / Open Space and MELT.
 In the center a rectangular image showing a white person’s hand points at a curb cut which is a photograph inside of the book Building Access: Universal Design and the Politics of Disability by Aimi Hamraie within the chapter ’Sloped Technoscience’.
 The book is atop a rug that MELT wove with friends, the rug itself is fluffy and has a very large hand stitched into its warp and weft.

 Listen back to that first day of workshop's reflection with radio echo: